hoist/hoist-ghost/README.md

 Either clone this repo, or download it as a zip.
 Drop the whole folder into your ghost installation, inside /content/themes.
 Then login to ghost, and change your theme to hoist-ghost.

+All the css is generated in assets/Sass/screen.scss.
+If you want to compile the scss run the [gulpfile](http://gulpjs.com/).

+###Things to Configure

 You will probably want to configure the email signup form, or remove it.
 We personally use [Campaign Monitor](https://www.campaignmonitor.com/), but it can be configured to use whatever you want.
 The two places you'll want to configure are found in post.hbs and default.hbs.

+You'll also need to bring your own [Typekit](https://typekit.com/) account.
+The fonts we use are [Expo Serif Pro](https://typekit.com/fonts/expo-serif-pro), and [Proxima Nova](https://typekit.com/fonts/proxima-nova).
+Add your embed code in deafult.hbs, in the head.

+We use google analytics to monitor our blog, add your tracking code to deafult.hbs, in the script tag just before the closing body tag.

+###Using theme elements

 Too add a "discuss this article on twitter" call to action in the footer, simply add